 | Citation consistency score | Data integrity across platforms | 95%+ consistency |

-You know what’s interesting?
-According to research on business funding and growth patterns, companies that actively monitor and make better their directory presence see 2-3 times higher growth rates than those who treat it as a one-time setup task.
-This data comes from tracking patterns in small business innovation programs where digital visibility directly correlates with funding success.
+According to research on business funding and growth patterns, companies that actively monitor and improve their directory presence see 2 to 3 times higher growth rates than those who treat it as a one-time setup.
+This comes from tracking small business innovation programs, where digital visibility correlates directly with funding success.

-Honestly, trying to monitor everything manually is a recipe for burnout.
-You need automated monitoring tools that alert you when something changes.
-Tools like BrightLocal, Whitespark, and SEMrush offer monitoring features that track your listings and send alerts when they detect changes or inconsistencies.
+Monitoring everything by hand is a recipe for burnout.
+You need automated tools that alert you when something changes.
+Tools like BrightLocal, Whitespark, and SEMrush track your listings and send alerts when they detect changes or inconsistencies.

 - NAP information changes on any listing